RealSign62/RealSign-Dataset/README.md

 os.listdir(directory) # lists 26 folders from A-Z
 ```

-Upon uploading the dataset, you can label these images and preprocess them using the following function.
+After uploading the dataset, you may label and preprocess the photos with the following code.

 ```python
 import numpy as np